 1.1.
 Regulation Overview

-Essendon Fields Airport has a curfew in place under the Air Navigation (Essendon Airport) Regulations 2001 that applies to aircraft operations between 11.00pm and 6.00am (local time) and restrictions on certain aircraft operations at all times.
+Essendon Fields Airport (Essendon Airport) has a curfew in place under the Air Navigation (Essendon Fields Airport) Regulations 2018 that applies to aircraft operations between 11.00pm and 6.00am (local time) and restrictions on certain aircraft operations at all times.

 1.2.
 General Principle

 In administering these Guidelines a key consideration will be the avoidance of any circumstances which could compromise the safety or security of an aircraft.

 The curfew applies to aircraft movements at Essendon Airport between the hours of 11.00pm and 6.00am (local time), except where permitted under the Regulations as follows: